- Andaman Islands

 Ovdaread more »

 PaivaA Finnish sun-god.
 The rays of the sun formed roads between heaven and earth along which the gods could travel.
-Sometimes known as Paiva, Paeivae or Paeivae.
+In some references, called Paiva, Paeivae or Paeivae.

 Pararead more »

 PekkoA Finnish corn-god.
-At times, identified as Pekko, Pellonpekko, Pellonpekko, Estonian Peko or Estonian Peko.
+Also called Pekko, Pellonpekko, Pellonpekko, Estonian Peko or Estonian Peko.

 Pele KoleseA Finnish water-spirit.
 This being floated on its back as if drowning.
 Those who attempted rescue were attacked and killed.
-Occasionally known as Pele Kolese.
+Occasionally called Pele Kolese.

 PerkonsA Latvian thunder-god.
-In some references, called Perkons, Bohemina Peranu, Bohemina Peranu, Bulgarian Perusan, Bulgarian Perusan, Peranu, Perkonis, Perkunos, Peroon, Piker, Piorun, Pitkainen, Pyerun, Estonian Piker, Estonian Piker, Perkunos, Perusan, Finnish Pitkoinen, Finnish Pitkoinen, Lithuanian Perkunos, Lithuanian Perkunos, Pirgene, Polish Piorun, Polish Piorun, Perkunos, Prussian Perkonis, Prussian Perkonis, Perkunos, Russian Pirgene, Russian Pirgene, Perkunos, Slav Peroon, Slav Peroon, Gromovit or Perkunos.
+In some references, referred to as Perkons, Bohemina Peranu, Bohemina Peranu, Bulgarian Perusan, Bulgarian Perusan, Peranu, Perkonis, Perkunos, Peroon, Piker, Piorun, Pitkainen, Pyerun, Estonian Piker, Estonian Piker, Perkunos, Perusan, Finnish Pitkoinen, Finnish Pitkoinen, Lithuanian Perkunos, Lithuanian Perkunos, Pirgene, Polish Piorun, Polish Piorun, Perkunos, Prussian Perkonis, Prussian Perkonis, Perkunos, Russian Pirgene, Russian Pirgene, Perkunos, Slav Peroon, Slav Peroon, Gromovit or Perkunos.

 Perkunosread more »

 PohjanakkaThe ruler of the Finnish underworld, Pohjola.
 Consort of Louhi.
-In some references, identified as Pohjanakka.
+At times, known as Pohjanakka.

 Pohjolaread more »